-17. The opportunity cost of studying for an economics test is

-- A. Negative because it may improve your grade. - B. Zero because you knew when you registered for the class that studying would be required. - C. The money you spent on tuition for the class.

-The activity that is best alternative use of your time.
+- 17. The opportunity cost of studying for an economics test is - A. Negative because it may improve your grade. - B. Zero because you knew when you registered for the class that studying would be required. - C. The money you spent on tuition for the class. - D. The best alternative use of your time.